survivejs/webpack-book/manuscript/developing/01_getting_started.md

 npm install html-webpack-plugin --save-dev
 ```

-At a minimum, it is nice to have at least `entry` and `output` fields in your configuration.
+At a minimum, it's nice to have at least `entry` and `output` fields in your configuration.
 Often you see a lot more as you specify how webpack deals with different file types and how it resolves them.

 Entries tell webpack where to start parsing the application.
 In multi-page applications, you have an entry per page.
 Or you could have a configuration per entry as discussed later in this chapter.

-It is good to note that all output related paths that you see in the configuration are resolved against `output.path` meaning that if you had an output related option somewhere and wrote `styles/[name].css` to it, webpack would output the `styles` directory below the output path.
+It's good to note that all output related paths that you see in the configuration are resolved against `output.path` meaning that if you had an output related option somewhere and wrote `styles/[name].css` to it, webpack would output the `styles` directory below the output path.

 To illustrate how to connect `entry` and `output` with *html-webpack-plugin*, consider the code below: